skorch-dev/skorch/docs/user/performance.rst

 expected that it will add an overhead to the total runtime.
 For typical workloads, this overhead should be unnoticeable.

-In a few situations, the skorch extras may add a significant overhead, though.
+In a few situations, skorch's extra functionality may add significant overhead.
 This is especially the case when the amount of data and the neural net are relatively small.
 The reason is that typically, most time is spent on the ``forward``, ``backward``, and parameter update calls.
 When those are really